srph/react-uploadi/readme.md

 # React Uploadi [![npm version](https://img.shields.io/npm/v/@srph/react-uploadi.svg?style=flat-square)](https://npmjs.com/packages/@srph/react-uploadi) [![Build Status](https://img.shields.io/travis/srph/react-uploadi.svg?style=flat-square)](https://travis-ci.org/srph/react-uploadi?branch=master)
-The bare minimum to build file upload user interfaces
+The bare minimum to build file upload user interfaces.

 - Provides a terse interface to enable file upload.
 - Removes the effort of dealing with FileReader and the like.
 You may have to use `FileReader` in order to display the preview of uploaded photos.